Find Cheap Auto Insurance Quotes in Your Area

 Drivers who are under 21 years of age are considered to be driving under the influence of alcohol if they test higher than a 0.02% BAC.
 This means an under-21 driver who has had just one beer could be subject to the same penalties as a driver over 21 who has had three or more drinks.

-The financial risk of a DUI is even higher for young drivers.
+The financial risk of a DUI can be even higher for young drivers.
 Besides simply paying more for insurance overall, drivers under 21 also see the biggest increase in car insurance rates after getting a DUI.